My CV and qualifications are available on the Miscellanea tab.

 I have been running my own studio for 5 years.
 Prior to that I have ten years' experience of working for the British Library, during which time, I conserved maps, parchment, manuscripts, watercolours, gouaches, books, pamphlets, papyrus, birch bark, posters, prints, archives, albums, textile pattern albums, globes and fans- both paper and textiles- within a national institution and for stewards of our national heritage.
 I am a specialist in large format works, such as maps and posters and papyrus.
 I am also a contractor to Tate and National Portrait Gallery.
 My CV and qualifications are available on the Miscellanea tab.

 My approach is contextual and investigative.
 I try to always keep the history of the object, and respect all tangible and intangible aspects of the object.
-Objects are collected by museum and collectors whose museum or collectible meaning, over the years, might change; that is the reason why, as conservators, we have to respect all of the aspects of the object.
+Objects are collected by museum and collectors whose museum or collectible meaning, over the years might change; that is the reason why, as conservators, we have to respect all the aspects of the object.
 You will see an example of this in my gallery pages, on a Tibetan item that is centuries old and still smells of the incense of hundreds of years.
 When it was acquired by my clients, it had come straight from a monastery.
 The monks had repaired the pages over the centuries, from using old paper to which include textile sticking plasters which had become tacky.
 This dimension of the object's history was to be kept and the tricky problem of the pages tacking to each other was solved by designing a special housing for the leaves to keep the repairs of the monks.

-I am happy to do surveys with comprehensive reporting and preparation for digitisation programmes and can work from your premises, provided you have a conservation studio, or at my workshop.
+I conduct surveys with comprehensive reporting and preparation for digitisation programmes and can work from your premises, provided you have a conservation studio, or at my workshop.